“Aside from a serious lack of player flexibility, Burning Crusade Classic is a rewarding MMORPG that asks for a lot but remembers to tip generously.”

 - Some design decisions show their age

-The opportunity to revisit an iconic MMO like World of Warcraft after experiencing the growth, decline, and reimagining of its whole genre isn’t one that comes around often.
+The opportunity to revisit one of the best MMORPGs like World of Warcraft after experiencing the growth, decline, and reimagining of its whole genre isn’t one that comes around often.
 So what did I find when playing World of Warcraft: The Burning Crusade Classic, an update of a game that as a lost, lonely teenager once consumed my life?
 The same thing I grew to miss when I moved on: Community.
 And then I lost it.
 Again.

 The 2004 pop culture success of World of Warcraft introduced players to hefty level grinds, sprawling PvP, and complicated, coordinated raids on boss lairs.
 It was a coming-of-age for the MMORPG genre, bringing it firmly into the mainstream.
 The Burning Crusade expansion years later asked players to do it all again in a sprawling new zone with more bosses, bigger backstories, and even bigger weapons.
 It sounds simple; almost unnecessary, in fact.
 But it was exactly what players wanted more of.
 And it worked.